datachurnbyak/datachurnbyak.github.io/_posts/2022-01-13-Principle-of-inference.md

 We could answer this question in much detail when we had the distribution of heights (defined by population mean and variance) in hand.
-But now we do not know population parameters hence inference is not able to provide answer to this question but we can still answer other questions below.
+But now we do not know population parameters hence inference is not able to provide answer to this question.
+This is one of the limitations of inferential statistics, rather than each observation we will be only focusing on the mean of populations, so we can still answer other questions below.

 > 2. Is the average height of male (Age group 20-39 years old) in North
 >     America greater than 5.5 ?

 Lets recall what we learned about hypothesis testing in the beginning.
-If we know the underlying distribution of a random variable we can check, how unusual a given value is to that distribution and if it is indeed very rare to observe that value in given distribution we can conclude, that value does not belong to the given distribution.
+*If we know the underlying distribution of a random variable we can check, how unusual a given value is to that distribution and if it is indeed very rare to observe that value in given distribution we can conclude, that value does not belong to the given distribution*.
 In hypothesis testing we do exactly same but in little twisted way to be able to use the inference framework discussed above.
 In this setup we make a null hypothesis and it is exactly opposite to what we want in our